igor-anosov/llamaindex-essay-rag/README.md

 ## Usage

+- **Upload**: Add new CVs via the upload tab
+- **Search**: Enter a job description to find matching CVs
+- **Analyze**:
+  - Select a single CV from the radio list
+  - Choose analysis type
+  - Click "Analyze CV"
+  - Use "Refresh CV List" to update available CVs

 Run the application with:

 ```
 python cv_parser.py
 ```

-The application will launch in your default browser with three main tabs:
+The application will launch in your default browser with three main tabs.

-1. **Upload CV**: Upload and process PDF CVs
-2. **Search CVs**: Enter a job description to find matching candidates
-3. **Analyze CV**: Select a CV from your database and analyze it for specific information

 ## How It Works